-On January 31 this year, roughly half of Earth will be treated to a total lunar eclipse.
-As the moon moves through Earth’s shadow, it will slowly disappear from sight, only to re-emerge within a few hours.
-The celestial event provides an excellent opportunity to introduce children to the science of eclipses and kindle their interest in Astronomy.
+These events provide an excellent opportunity to introduce children to the Moon and kindle their interest in Astronomy.
 A good book can feed a kid’s obsession or inspire a new interest in exploring the wonders of the universe!!
-Here, we have put together a collection of books about moon for them to explore.
+Here, we have put together a collection of books about the moon for them to explore.
 This listicle includes both fiction and nonfiction.
-Not only can kids learn actual facts about the moon, but the fiction books help kids use those facts to stretch their imaginations!
+Not only can kids learn actual facts about the moon, but fiction books help kids use those facts to stretch their imaginations!
 These books are a perfect addition to any lesson on astronomy – particularly the moon – for kids!

 The vain Moon is devastated when he finds out about the dirt patch on his otherwise pristine white self.
 He wants to be scrubbed and cleaned by Dhobi Kaka to regain his spotless beauty.
 The moon cunningly manipulates Mitu into helping him out in this mission.
 But how will mitu get the moon down to be cleaned?
 Will kaka be able to restore the moon s spotless beauty?
 Will mitu be turned into an owl for not keeping her promise?
 Join in the fun-filled adventure of the Moon, Mitu and Dhobi Kaka, as the trio set out on their mission to help the Moon become spotless.